-(a) The Town Manager, at least 60 days before the date of the regular annual Town meeting, shall submit to the selectmen a budget which, except as required by law or this charter, shall be in such form as the Manager deems desirable or the selectmen may require.
+(a) The Town Manager, at least 60 days before the date of the regular annual Town meeting, shall submit to the Selectboard a budget that, except as required by law or this charter, shall be in such form as the Manager deems desirable or the Selectboard may require.
 The budget shall contain:

-(5) Such other information as may be required by the Board of Selectmen.
+(5) such other information as may be required by the Selectboard.

-(1) The amount which the Town anticipates must be raised by Town taxes and to be voted at its annual meeting.
+(1) the amount that the Town anticipates must be raised by Town taxes and to be voted at its annual meeting;

-(2) The amount which the Middlebury Incorporated School District No. 4 anticipates must be raised by Town taxes and to be voted at its annual meeting.
+(2) The amount that the Middlebury Incorporated School District No. 4 anticipates must be raised by Town taxes and to be voted at its annual meeting;

-(3) The amount which the Union School District No. 3 anticipates must be raised by Middlebury Town taxes and to be voted at its annual meeting.
+(3) the amount that the Union School District No. 3 anticipates must be raised by Middlebury Town taxes and to be voted at its annual meeting;

 Failure to perform any of the duties specified in section 1302 of this charter, or failure to perform any of such duties within the time limits above specified, shall not invalidate any action taken at a properly warned annual meeting.

-(b) The selectmen shall likewise levy such taxes for the purposes of meeting the budget of the Middlebury Incorporated School District No. 4 and paying the amount which the Union School District No. 3 assesses the Town.
-In the event the Union School District No. 3 has not passed a budget at the time the selectmen levy such taxes, the selectmen may, in their sole discretion, base such levy on the prior tax year assessment to the Town by the Union School District No. 3.
-In such case, after the passage of the Union School District No. 3 budget and assessment to the Town, the selectmen may adjust the levy of such taxes and the Town shall credit the taxpayers for payment of property taxes for the year accordingly.
+(b) The Selectboard shall likewise levy such taxes for the purposes of meeting the budget of the Middlebury Incorporated School District No. 4 and paying the amount that the Union School District No. 3 assesses the Town.
+In the event the Union School District No. 3 has not passed a budget at the time the Selectboard levy such taxes, the Selectboard may, in their sole discretion, base such levy on the prior tax year assessment to the Town by the Union School District No. 3.
+In such case, after the passage of the Union School District No. 3 budget and assessment to the Town, the Selectboard may adjust the levy of such taxes and the Town shall credit the taxpayers for payment of property taxes for the year accordingly.